BiolApps/MeinteR/vignettes/Meinter_vignette.md

 tfbs <-findTFBS(bed.data=subsample.3,persim=0.8, offset=10, target="PROMOTER",
                 up.tss=2000, down.tss=100, mcores = 2, tf.ID=tf.ID)
 ```
-`findTFBS` returns transcription factors, inluded in the `tf.ID` list, the binding consensus of which resembles at least 80% with the DMS expanded by 10bp on each side.
+In the above example, `findTFBS` will return transcription factors that are inluded in the `tf.ID` list as well as the binding sequence that resembles at least 80% with the DMS expanded by 10bp on each side.
 The analysis is performed on DMS located in promoters (2000bp upstream and 100bp downstream TSS). `tfbs` is a list of two data frames.
 The first data frame `tfbs[[1]]` contains all the details of each transcription factor found at each DMS and `tfbs[[2]]` summarizes the number of transcription factors per DMS. `plotTF` function gets as input the `tfbs[[1]]` data frame and visualises the most frequent transcription factors that potentially bind to DMS regions.

 ```r
 plotTF(tfbs[[1]], topTF=10) #topTF:Number of most frequent transcription factors